microsoft/Omex/docs/Microsoft.Omex.Gating/GatingTutorial.md

 ## Required implementations

-When using the Gating library you'll need to implement your own `GatedRequest` class inheriting from `AbstractGatedRequest` or just implementing `IGatedRequest`.
+When using the Gating library, you'll need to implement your own `GatedRequest` class inheriting from `AbstractGatedRequest` or just implementing `IGatedRequest`.

 You can implement `IMachineInformation` interface from `Microsoft.Omex.System.Diagnostics` namespace